Michigan's Natural Communities

 Biodiversity Management Considerations

 Eliminating off-road vehicle (ORV) traffic, nutrient and sediment inputs, dredging, ditching, and draining activity, and invasive species populations is integral to protecting the ecological integrity of high quality emergent marsh.
 Dredging for marl has destroyed many marshes along the edges of small lakes in eastern Upper Michigan and in portions of Lower Michigan.
 Ditching and subsequent drainage allow shrubs and trees to establish and eventually replace emergent marshes.
 ORVs can disturb sediments and introduce seed from invasive plants like purple loosestrife (Lythrum salicaria) and narrow-leaved cat-tail (Typha angustifolia).
-In addition to purple loosestrife and narrow-leaved cat-tail, invasive species that threaten diversity in emergent marsh include reed (Phragmites australis), reed canary grass (Phalaris arundinacea), hybrid cat-tail (Typha xglauca), frogbit (Hydrocharis morsus-ranae), watercress (Nasturtium officinale), and European marsh thistle (Cirsium palustre).
+In addition to purple loosestrife and narrow-leaved cat-tail, invasive species that threaten diversity in emergent marsh include reed (Phragmites australis subsp. australis), reed canary grass (Phalaris arundinacea), hybrid cat-tail (Typha xglauca), frogbit (Hydrocharis morsus-ranae), watercress (Nasturtium microphyllum), and European marsh thistle (Cirsium palustre).
 Increased nutrient input in the form of runoff from agricultural fields and lawns, leaking septic systems, and sewage discharge can result in an expansion of invasive plants such as narrow-leaved cat-tail, hybrid cat-tail, reed, and reed canary grass, and accompanying loss of native plant and animal diversity.
 Increased sedimentation resulting from soil disturbances upslope creates ideal conditions for colonization and expansion of reed canary grass and purple loosestrife.

 Where emergent marsh borders fire-dependent upland communities, management should include prescription burning of both the marsh and adjacent uplands to facilitate seed bank expression and seedling establishment.